NaomiRadke/DataEngineerCapstoneProject/README.md

 - Load it into dimensional model (star schema --> fact and dimension tables)
 - create data pipelines and data model
 - include data dictionary
+- run data quality check

+DAGS:
+- run spark jobs (extract, transform, load to s3)
+    - load to S3 (includes transformation and saving)
+- create tables in redshift
+- stage from s3 to redshift
-- run data quality checks
+- data quality checks

 ## Recommedations and assumptions